 - Sample Sweepstakes Scam Emails

-Recognizing Common Scams
+Recognizing PCH Scams

-Because Publishers Clearing House is well-known for their big giveaways, they are a frequent target of scams.
-Swindlers misuse the PCH name to try to convince you that you've won millions of dollars when you haven't.
+Because Publishers Clearing House is well known for big giveaways, they're a frequent target of scams.
+Swindlers misuse the PCH name to convince you that you've won millions of dollars when you haven't.

 To fight scams using their name, Publishers Clearing House follows some very specific guidelines for notifying winners.
 By familiarizing yourself with how to recognize PCH scams, you can avoid many attempts to cheat you.